bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BoreholeGradient_225RK5rBrEBAwcf$dqwrFh/Documentation.md

 Angle of borehole to drive direction.
-Same as Pset_ImprovedGroundGrouted.DrillholeAngle?